arnie-robot/BrainJS/readme.md

 Configuration is achieved through config.json.
 To program a set of actions (an action is a trajectory plus one or more decisions), use the instructions.json file.

+## License

+Copyright 2011 Chris Alexander.
+Licensed under the MIT License.
+See the LICENSE file for more information.